 I’m a restaurant/caterer/retailer – how can I get KOL Foods products?

 Send an email, give a call.
 We’ll discuss the possibilities.
 Contact Us

-How can I safely defrost meat quickly?
+How can I safely thaw meat and poultry?

 How long can the meat remain frozen?
 Can I refreeze meat that has been defrosted?